rehierl/abstract-properties/12-x-document-trees/12-0-document-trees/1-1-order-embedding.md

 <!-- ======================================================================= -->
-# the document tree order
+# the ordered document tree

 For as long as a doctree is considered to be associated with an external child order (i.e. an unordered doctree), nothing needs to be done since the formal